What Is An S-Corp?

 What Other Options Do I Have?

 Spend your money!
 My personal favorite way to lower your tax liability–especially in the beginning–is to invest!
 Outsource the things you don’t want to do–this lowers your profit and thus your tax liability, and it frees up your time.
 Once you get to a point where you’ve basically outsourced everything you wanted to, you’ve invested and up-leveled your systems, processes, equipment, softwares, etc., and you STILL have $30K+ in profits at the end of the year, S-Corp is going to be your best bet.

 Want to know the first things you should do as a business owner?

 GRAB YOUR FREE BLUEPRINT BELOW

-Alexis is a CPA, the founder of Advance Accounting, LLC, and the creator of BossLady Academy.
+Alexis is a CPA, the founder of Pink Moon Financial, LLC.
 She is dedicated to helping fast-growing businesses as well as startups to maximize their business profits.
 Using easy to understand methods, Alexis has helped women gain confidence in their business finances and has helped them scale to the next level.
 She provides comprehensive trainings and setup services for startups to be able to maintain their own accounting easily, and provides fast growing companies with complete outsourced solutions so they can focus on what they do best.
 Through her training and services, she saves entrepreneurs tons of time, money, and stress.